Mercandj/mercanet/readme.md

 ## How to run the app

-- Download the latest zip version
+- Download the latest zip version [from the latest release](https://github.com/Mercandj/mercamac/releases)
 - Unzip
 - Double click on the `mercamac.app` file